-All four above objectives are to be considered equally important in the management of Metro's Pioneer Cemeteries.
+All four above objectives are to be considered equally important in the management of Metro's Historic Cemeteries.
+[Ord.
+12-1286, Ord.
+18-1419.]

-For the purposes of this chapter unless the context requires otherwise, the following terms shall have the meanings indicated:
+For the purposes of this Chapter, unless the context requires otherwise, the following terms have the meanings given to them below:

-- (a) "Advance Sale" means the sale and purchase of an Interment Right to a predetermined Grave in advance of use for any person to whom the owner designates for Burial in the predetermined Grave. - (b) "At-Need" means at the time of death sale of Graves/plots, services, memorials and materials which are to be delivered immediately or upon delivery to the Cemetery for immediate Interment.
-Graves/plots are At-Need items due to their purchase being an immediate addition of an asset to one's estate. - (c) "Burial" means the placement of Human Remains in a Grave, in accord with state law and regulations. - (d) "Burial Services" means the opening and closing of the Grave in accord with state law and regulations, including excavation and fill, the provision and placement of a concrete liner or vault and any overtime charges that apply. - (e) "Cemetery," "Pioneer Cemeteries," and "Cemeteries" means those certain parcel(s) of real property set forth in section 10.04.030, designated, owned and operated by Metro for the disposition of Human Remains by any one or the combination of more than one of the following: - A Burial place for ground or earth Interments, either casket or cremation. - A mausoleum or crypt Interments. - A columbarium or Interment of Cremated Remains. - (f) "Certificate of Interment/Inurnment Rights" or "Certificate" is a perpetual right to use property for burial purposes.
-The fee title of the property is without possession of any estate or interest in the land and all rights of ownership therein remain with Metro. - (g) "Cremated Remains" means the remains of a cremated human body after the completion of the cremation process.

-- (h) "Contract of Purchase" or "Contract" is an agreement between Metro and the purchaser of Burial Services or an Interment/Inurnment Right to a Grave space or Niche. - (i) "Disinterment" is the removal of Human Remains from a Grave space as defined in ORS 97.220. - (j) "Family Plot" means a group of contiguous Graves sold for the purpose of the Interment or Inurnment of related individuals as set forth and governed by ORS 97.560-650. - (k) "Grave" means a space of ground in a Cemetery used or intended to be used for Interment or Inurnment. - (1) "Human Remains" or "Remains" are the body of a deceased person in any stage of decomposition. - (m) "Interment" is the disposition of Human Remains by entombment or Burial in a place used or intended to be used and dedicated for Cemetery purposes. - (n) "Inurnment" is the placement of cremated Human Remains by entombment or Burial in a place used or intended to be used and dedicated for Cemetery purposes. - (o) "Marker" means a flat Grave tablet or headstone placed flush to the ground, identifying a Grave or Graves. - (p) "Memorial" means a nameplate or inscription identifying a crypt or Niche, or any other improvement or permanent structure intended to identify the location of a Grave or Graves other than a Marker or a Monument. - (q) "Monument" means an upright or vertical headstone or tombstone identifying a Grave or Graves. - (r) "Niche" means a space in a structure to place cremated Human Remains of one or more persons. - (s) "Outer Burial Container" is a concrete or composite material container which is buried in the ground to provide outer protection and into which Human Remains or Cremated Remains are placed for Burial purposes. - (t) "Perpetual Care Fund" is a special account set aside for holding of funds used for the required perpetual maintenance of the Cemetery grounds.
+Preneed means the sale and purchase of an Interment Right to a predetermined Grave in advance of use for any person to whom the owner designates for Burial in the predetermined Grave.

+At-Need means at the time of death sale of Graves/plots, services, memorials and materials which are to be delivered immediately or upon delivery to the Cemetery for immediate Interment.

+Burial means the placement of Human Remains in a Grave, in accord with state law and regulations.

+Burial Services means the opening and closing of the Grave in accord with state law and regulations, including excavation and fill, the provision and placement of a concrete liner or vault and any overtime charges that apply.

+Certificate of Interment Rights or Certificate is a perpetual right to use property for burial purposes.
+The fee title of the property is without possession of any estate or interest in the land and all rights of ownership therein remain with Metro.

+Cremated Remains means the remains of a cremated human body after the completion of the cremation process.

+Contract of Purchase or Contract is an agreement between Metro and the purchaser of Burial Services or an Interment Right to a Grave space, Niche, or Ossuary.

+Disinterment is the removal of Human Remains from a Grave space as defined in ORS 97.220.

+Family Plot means a group of contiguous Graves sold for the purpose of the Interment or Inurnment of related individuals as set forth and governed by ORS 97.560-650.

+Grave means a space of ground in a Cemetery used or intended to be used for Interment or Inurnment.

+Human Remains or Remains are the body of a deceased person in any stage of decomposition.

+Interment is the disposition of Human Remains by entombment or Burial in a place used or intended to be used and dedicated for Cemetery purposes.

+Inurnment is the placement of cremated Human Remains by entombment or Burial in a place used or intended to be used and dedicated for Cemetery purposes.

+Marker means a flat Grave tablet or headstone placed flush to the ground, identifying a Grave or Graves.

+Memorial means a nameplate or inscription identifying a crypt or Niche, or any other improvement or permanent structure intended to identify the location of a Grave or Graves, other than a Marker or a Monument.

+Monument means an upright or vertical headstone or tombstone identifying a Grave or Graves.

+Niche means a space in a structure to place cremated Human Remains of one or more persons.

+Ossuary means is a communal below-ground depository for cremated Remains.

+Outer Burial Container is a concrete or composite material container which is buried in the ground to provide outer protection and into which Human Remains or Cremated Remains are placed for Burial purposes.

+Perpetual Care Fund is a special account set aside for holding of funds used for the required perpetual maintenance of the Cemetery grounds.
+[Ord.
+12-1286, Ord.
+18-1419.]

-10.04.040 Description of Pioneer Cemeteries
+10.05.040 Description of Historic Cemeteries

-The areas dedicated for Interment purposes by Metro shall consist of the following Cemeteries:
+The areas dedicated for Interment purposes by Metro consist of the following properties: